It covers whatever is beneath it, each brush stroke blotting out all that came before.

 … as death passed over them, leaving their firstborns untouched, an act of mercy.

-And again over a thousand years later, a one and only Son painted a cross red with his own blood, poured it out willingly for a world full of undeserving sinners.
+And again over a thousand years later, only days after the Passover celebration, a one and only Son painted a cross red with his own blood, spilled it willingly for a world full of undeserving sinners.

 Now we who believe are painted righteous by faith, passed over, wiped clean.